Now that we’re friends, let’s share my world.

 Very similar to its UK 1976 counterpart, the bed was made of white plastic with four simple cylinder-shaped legs.
 The shape of the UK headboard was retained but the decorative gold pattern was changed from the Sindy “S” to the Marx Sindy logo.

-The padded mattress was covered in plain white vinyl and the cheerful aqua coloured plaid-patterned cotton bed linen from the UK version was reused.
-There was a valanced bottom sheet, a covered foam pillow and a padded quilt (described in the Marx literature as a “comforter”).
+The padded mattress was covered in plain white vinyl and the cheerful aqua blue coloured plaid-patterned cotton bed linen from the UK version was reused.
+There was a valanced bottom sheet, a covered foam pillow and a padded one-piece quilt (described in the Marx literature as a “comforter”).

 1978 Wardrobe – Garde-robe (US Ref 1232 – Canadian Ref 1232F)